 Candidates are required to complete 6 hours of the program in either the intensive (J term) or synchronous (A term) format.
-Each required course is listed on the DCP.
-Should you find that you need to edit your PPS, you must work through your Faculty Advisor Mentor (FAM) to ensure we have a documented and approved plan of study on file for you.
+Each required course is listed on the Degree Completion Plan (DCP).
+Should you find that you need to edit your Planned Program of Study (PPS), you must work through your Faculty Advisor Mentor (FAM) to ensure we have a documented and approved plan of study on file for you.